 Castor Oil freshly milled (my friend from messyhairlove.com got for me)

-Few more oils that you can use are these:
+Purchase links for few more oils that you can use are these: